strapi/strapi/docs/3.x.x/migration-guide/migration-guide-alpha.8-to-alpha.9.md

 Copy this file `/plugins/users-permissions/config/jwt.json` **from your old project** and paste it in the corresponding one in your new project.

-Copy the fields and relations you had in your `/plugins/users-permissions/models/User.settings.json` file in the new one.
+Copy the fields and relations you had in your `/plugins/users-permissions/models/User.settings.json` and `/plugins/users-permissions/config/jwt.json` file in the new one.

 Then, delete your old `plugins` folder and replace it by the new one.